Remote Work Tips During COVID-19

 March 17, 2020

-As someone who made the switch from the office to remote work, I know the feeling of discombobulation when you first make the transition to home.
+As someone who made the switch from the office to remote work pre-pandemic, I know the feeling of discombobulation when you first make the transition.
 The Envoy team has operated as a fully-distributed team since the company started so I had a good group of colleagues to reach out to for advice.
-With COVID-19 causing anxiety and an increase in the number of organizations to work remotely, I thought I would share some tips that have worked for me.
+With the coronavirus continuing to cause uncertainty and a reliance on remote work, I thought I would share some tips that have worked well for me.

 Shower & Change Your Clothes